Obama’s IRS ‘misled’ Obamacare customers: Audit

 “Many of the nearly 7.5 million taxpayers who receive letters and seek insurance may feel misled if the actual cost of their insurance is much higher than the $75 per month detailed in their notification letter,” the inspector general concluded.

-The IRS said it was only using numbers provided by Health and Human Services, and verified by the Treasury Department.
+The IRS said it was only using numbers provided by Department of Health and Human Services and verified by the Treasury Department.
 They said the $75 figure was true for some taxpayers.

 The inspector general said it asked for that documentation but never received it.